Nexa99/Credit-Card-Case-Study/README.md

-# SQL-BASED--PROJECT
+# CREDIT CARD CASE STUDY
-This repository contains files related to data cleaning and analysis using SQL.
+This repository contains files related to data cleaning and analysis of Credit Card related data using Python.